 There are limited storage capacities for mobiles and PDAs.
 Batteries have to be charged regularly, and data can be lost if this is not done correctly.
 They can be much less robust than desktops (although tablet PCs are beginning to tackle this problem).
 It’s difficult to use moving graphics, especially with mobile phones, although 3G and 4G will eventually allow this.
 It’s a fast-moving market, especially for mobile phones, so devices can become out of date very quickly.
 Bandwidth may degrade with a larger number of users when using wireless networks.

 What can we do with m-learning?

-- Access quizes and self-assessment as question or games
+- Access quizzes and self-assessments as questions or games

 - Participate in lessons and tutorials

-- Access to video clip or audio libraries
+- Access to video clips or audio libraries

 - Read asynchronous postings